Anastasius I Dicorus: Foreign policy and wars

-Once the relationship between the Romans the Ostrogoths was restored, Italy was independently governed by the Ostrogothic ruler Theodoric, but under the conditions agreed with Anastasius, Theodoric could not make laws, mint his own coins nor appoint Goths to the consulship and civil offices.
+Once the relationship between the Romans and the Ostrogoths was restored, Italy was independently governed by the Ostrogothic ruler Theodoric, but under the conditions agreed upon with Anastasius, Theodoric could not make laws, mint his own coins nor appoint Goths to the consulship and civil offices.
 However, he had the right to promulgate edicts, and appoint Romans to the consulship and civil offices and Goths to the military offices.
 Theodoric forged a relationship with the Visigothic king Alaric II in Gaul.
 Anastasius became wary of Theodoric's imperial ambition in the West.
 In the Frankish rex Clovis, the emperor found an ally.
 Partly thanks to the former magister militum Gundobad, he teamed up with Clovis to overthrow the Gothic hegemony in the West.
 In the Franco–Gothic War (507–511), Clovis defeated the Visigoths at the Battle of Vouillé.
 The threat of an invasion by the Roman army had prevented Theodoric from intervening in the battle on time to support the Visigoths in 507.
 In early 508, a Roman attack actually took place in the Italian boot.
 Anastasius had sent an expedition force of 8,000 soldiers for this attack, but the Roman intervention was not aimed at conquest, since it did not seek a confrontation with Theodoric's army and limited itself only to the looting of some cities in the south.
 The Franks were thus more successful in the war.